venkatra/snowflake-inspector/README.md

 For example; here is a screenshot of roles hierarchy, via the show roles command.
 ![](./images/show_roles.jpg)

-You can get the list of users and thier granted roles via a combination of 'SHOW Users' and 'Show grants to user' command.
+You can get the list of users and their granted roles via a combination of 'SHOW Users' and 'Show grants to user' command.
 Here is a screenshot of 'Show GRANTS TO USER'

 ![](./images/show_grant_touser.jpg)